 In case it’s escaped your notice, they refer to themselves with gender-neutral pronouns.
 This is because Cameron identifies as non-binary/trans.
 They often address this in their work and are usually happy to talk about it.

-Cameron has decided to dub themselves ‘The Regent of Razzmatazz’, a title they chose for a number of reasons:
+A title chose for a number of reasons:

-- They have an inflated sense of self
+- I have an inflated sense of self

 - It’s a gender-neutral title

-- It implies that I’m not the ruler of razzmatazz, merely its caretaker until it comes of age
+- It implies that I am not the ruler of razzmatazz, merely its caretaker until it comes of age

 - It explains the blue hair and bright clothes